AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

    ![Properties icon in top toolbar](assets/chlimage_1-171.png)

 1. You can edit various metadata properties under the available tabs.
-However, you cannot modify the asset [!UICONTROL Type] in the Basic tab of properties page.
+However, you cannot modify the asset [!UICONTROL Type] in the [!UICONTROL Basic] tab of properties page.

    ![Basic tab of asset Properties, where asset type cannot be changed](assets/asset-properties-basic-tab.png)